ml-and-ds-papers-on-the-go/andre-ye.github.io/about.md

 <a href="https://www.kdnuggets.com/2020/12/top-stories-2020-nov.html"><img src="https://www.kdnuggets.com/images/tkb-2011-s.png" width=96 alt="Silver Blog" align="right"></a><a href="https://www.kdnuggets.com/2021/02/top-news-week-0125-0131.html"><img src="https://www.kdnuggets.com/images/tkb-2101-g.png" width=96 alt="Gold Blog" align="right"></a>

-Fun fact: one of my articles was cited as a reference for a [Wikipedia page](https://en.wikipedia.org/wiki/LightGBM){:target="_blank"} on the LGM gradient boosting framework.
+*Fun fact:* One of my articles was cited as a reference for a [Wikipedia page](https://en.wikipedia.org/wiki/LightGBM){:target="_blank"} on the LGM gradient boosting framework.

+*Fun fact:* A few of my articles have been translated into other languages, like [this one](https://www.infoq.cn/article/qUhqVdHxC0uxPFyDbt7h){:target="_blank"} on adversarial attacks on perbutations to convolutionary neural networks.

+*Fun fact:* The University of Delaware Masters in Data Science Program [listed](https://www.msds.udel.edu/resources/data-resources/){:target="_blank"} an article I wrote on built-in datasets in APIs as a data resource.

 ⌨️ Check out [Critiq](https://critiq.tech){:target="_blank"}, a site [Carter Chan-Nui](https://www.linkedin.com/in/carterchannui/){:target="_blank"}, [Om Shah](https://www.linkedin.com/in/om-shah-5a0b571ab/){:target="_blank"}, and I coded to reimagine what peer revision for essays can be and do.